Ecohen4/git_workflow/README.md

 ## Fork and clone
 * Your team lead should fork the repository of interest (the one you want to contribute to, but you don't have direct write access).
 This will be your team's "upstream repo".
 * All other team members should fork the upstream repo.
+Before they can do so, the team lead will need to them as collaborators on github.com.
 * Everyone clones their own forked repo to their own local machine.
 * By default your remote origin (e.g. from where you push/pull) will be the address you used when you cloned the repository to your machine.
 For example: `https://github.com/Ecohen4/git_workflow.git`
-* You can add additional remotes to keep your repository in sync with. `git remote add <partner-name> <partner-remote-URL>`
+* You can add additional remotes to keep your repository in sync. `git remote add <partner-name> <partner-remote-URL>`
+* You can check all of your branches (local & remote) along with their latest commits: `git branch -avv`

 ## Branches
 * On your local machine, create and checkout a branch to work on: `git checkout -b <feature_name>`.
 This will be your feature branch.
 No one works on the master branch, not even the upstream owner.